-MASYAP is led by a strong and multi-faith female team, committed to helping women and girls in Malawi fight HIV/AIDS and its wide reaching effects.
-They do this by delivering programmes to improve health, reduce poverty and advocate the self-worth and aspiration.
+MASYAP is led by a strong and multi-faith female team, committed to helping women and girls in Malawi fight HIV/AIDS and its wide-reaching effects.
+They do this by delivering programmes to improve health, reduce poverty and advocate self-worth and aspiration.

 In conjunction with the Chairman of the Mai Aisha Trust, she is responsible for the overall strategic direction and policy of MASYAP, including programme development, monitoring and evaluation.

-Katherine manages the day-to-day operations of MASYAP, including liaising with stakeholders, grant applications, and research.
+Doreen is now managing the day-to-day operations of MASYAP, including liaising with stakeholders, grant applications and research.
 She also oversees the MicroFinance Programme in conjunction with external consultants.

 Lennie Kachingwe – Women’s Support Group Co-ordinator